 Join our Climbing Teams!

-We are creating rock climbing teams all over U.S. to support individuals with intellectual and developmental disabilities to promote physical, mental and social skills.
-The minimum age requirement to participate is 3.
+We have created rock climbing teams to support individuals with different abilities to promote physical, mental and social skills.
+The minimum age requirement to participate is 5, no maximum age to participate.

-We recommend new families to come to our one month free trial.
-What this will do is, give your family the opportunity to try rock climbing and see if this is a good fit for all of you.
+Like other sports, it requires consistency and commitment from parents and climbers.
+That is why we recommend new families to register and come for a free one-month trial.
+This period of time will give your family the opportunity to try rock climbing and see if this is a good fit for all of you.

 Types of Rock Climbing